min2ha/ukwa-site/content/target/43619/index.en.md

   "subject": "EU Referendum"
 }

-# Artists Information Company (A-N): EU referendum: In or out – two opposing views on what the vote means to the arts

 An article comparing two opposing viewpoints concerning the EU Referendum and its effect on the arts.